leonardojacomussi/leonardojacomussi/README.md

 ### Hi there! 👋🏾

-I'm Leonardo Jacomussi, I'm 28 years old and I'm an Software Engineer at [@otoh-ltda][OTOH LTDA] in São Paulo, SP - Brazil.
+I'm Leonardo Jacomussi, I'm 28 years old and I'm an Software Engineer at [OTOH LTDA][otoh] in São Paulo, SP - Brazil.

 My interest in development arose during my graduation, when many of the engineering and digital signal processing solutions were implemented in Matlab.